Employment

 Evidence of current WWCC, Australian citizenship or permanent Australian residency and a National Police Clearance.

-A cover letter (maximum 2 pages) addressing the selection criteria and duty statement.
+A cover letter (maximum 2 pages) addressing the selection criteria from the relevant Duty Statements below:

 -